-etermined to be "double-action-only" by the Bureau of Alcohol, Tobacco, Firearms and Explosives, Glock's Safe Action trigger is available in multiple formats.
+Determined to be "double-action-only" by the Bureau of Alcohol, Tobacco, Firearms and Explosives, Glock's Safe Action trigger is available in multiple formats.
 The standard is the 5.5-pound with standard trigger return spring, designed to give an overall pull of that weight.
 The shooter will experience a two-stage pull, rather like an old Springfield or Mauser bolt-action rifle trigger.
 The first stage is a relatively long, light take-up, followed by a shorter completing movement with more resistance.
 Glock shooters find it easy to "ride the link," allowing the trigger to return forward from the last shot only until the sear engagement is felt, and then repeating the press.

-Some police departments, such as Miaml PD and the San Bernardino County-Sheriff's Department, have over the years seen fit to install heavier connectors in their issue Glocks.
+Some police departments, such as Miami PD and the San Bernardino County-Sheriff's Department, have over the years seen fit to install heavier connectors in their issue Glocks.
 This would be the 8-pound.
 Butch Barton, who won more Gunny Challenge Glock matches than anyone else, long favored this set-up in his Glocks because he felt it gave him a crisper release.
 The 8-pound connector has not become widely popular elsewhere, however.

 On the other end of the scale is the 3.5/4.5-pound connector, which debuted with the G17L match pistol.
-Now known by the 4.5 pound designation, it registers that weight when the trigger is pulled from the center, where most of us place the index finger, and can go down to 3.5 pounds due to leverage when weighed at the bottom, or toe, of the trigger.
-Very popular among competitive shooters, it is sternly warned against by Glock for "duty pistols" or self-defense guns, unless used in conjunction with a New York style trigger return spring unit.
+Now known by the 4.5 pound designation, it registers that weight when the trigger is pulled from the center, where most of us place the index finger, and can go down to 3.5 pounds due to leverage when weighed at the bottom, or toe of the trigger.
+Very popular among competitive shooters, it is sternly warned against by Glock for "duty pistols" or self defense guns, unless used in conjunction with a New York style trigger return spring unit replaces the standard trigger return spring and gives a firm resistance to the still-two-stage trigger from the very beginning of the pull.
+When mated with the 5.5-pound connector, the NY-1 brings pull weight up into the 7- to 8-pound range.
+A Mid-western state police agency pioneered the practice of mating the 3.5-pound connector with the NY-1, which gave a very smooth and uniform pull in the 6-pound weight range.
+This combination has been Glock approved. for duty/defense guns across the board for several years now.
+For NYPD, Glock also developed a "New York Plus" module, now known as the NY-2, which with the standard 5.5-pound connector brings pull weight up into the 11- to 12-pound range.
+To my knowledge, it is used only by NYPD and the New York State Parole Board.

-Twenty-some years ago, at at the behest of the New York Police Department, Glock created the New York Trigger, now known as NY-1.
-This device log be bu Cr wh pri on pn to to tic at
+Twenty-some years ago; at the behest of the New York Police Department, Glock created the New York Trigger, now known as NY-1.
+This device